 - A. Proof that the student is beyond the age of 16; - B. Proof of high school graduation or equivalent; - C. Secondary students cannot enroll in the Massage Therapy course; - D. Complete and return an Admissions Application; - E. Non-resident and/or alien students must provide proof of residency and/or authority to earn income in order to receive licensure in Ohio; - F. Ohio State Medical Board may not grant a Massage Therapy license to an individual with a felony conviction.
-A background check at the student's expense is required prior to taking the state licensing examination and must be filed with the Medical Board - G. Students who have withdrawn from the massage therapy course at Raphael's School of Beauty Culture may apply to re-enroll at any Raphael's School of Beauty Culture campus location in any offered course.
+A background check at the student's expense is required prior to taking the state licensing examination and must be filed with the Medical Board. - G. Students who have withdrawn from the massage therapy course at Raphael's School of Beauty Culture may apply to re-enroll at any Raphael's School of Beauty Culture campus location in any offered course.
 The director staff will review the application and circumstances of the previous withdrawal and make a decision on whether or not the student is permitted to re-enroll.
 Acceptance for re-enrollment after previous withdrawal is not guaranteed.

-OHIO STATE COSMETOLOGY AND BARBER BOARD LICENSING REQUIREMENTS: (for Advanced Cosmetologist, Cosmetologist, Cosmetologist Advanced, Advanced Esthetician, Advanced Manicurist, and Combined Advanced Esthetics & Advanced Manicurist courses)
+OHIO STATE COSMETOLOGY AND BARBER BOARD LICENSING REQUIREMENTS: (for Advanced Cosmetologist, Co